Retirement Savings Plans and Investment Funds

 Investment Fund Options

-If you do not choose a vendor or mutual fund for your investments, your funds will automatically be invested in the Plan default, a Vanguard Target Date fund, offered through Fidelity.
-If you choose TIAA as your vendor but do not choose an investment, your funds will automatically be invested in the TIAA default, the Vanguard Balanced Index Fund.
+If you do not choose a vendor or mutual fund for your investments, your funds will automatically be invested in the qualified default investment alternative for the Plan, a Vanguard Target Date fund, offered through Fidelity.
+If you choose TIAA as your vendor but do not choose an investment, your funds will automatically be invested in the TIAA qualified default investment alternative, the Vanguard Balanced Index Fund.
 Note: You must make an investment and vendor election for each Plan individually.

 Investment performance is included on the Fidelity and TIAA microsites: